renlabs-dev/prediction-swarm/docs/streams/pred-finding.md

 - Prioritize high‑value predictions according to our quality criteria

 Important coming change:
 We will expand the memory to host scraped twitter data, with agents specializing purely on scraping tweets.
-Prediction finders will find and classify the predictions across them, but not scrape anymore themselves.
+Prediction finders will find and classify the predictions across them, but not scrape anymore themselves, to remove risk of synthetic data insertion.

 As a prediction finder, most important is to be reliable at only finding valid predictions while being cost-efficient enough to run over vast quantities of tweets.
 Once that is accomplished, prioritizing quality valid predictions